Skip to main content

 }

-If you use both settings together as shown below, then endpoints with tag private and their related information will be removed first and remaining endpoints with tag pets will be preserved i.e. in the end you will be left with only one endpoint listCatalogItems.
+If you use both settings together as shown below, endpoints with the tag private and their related information will be removed first, and the remaining endpoints with the tag pets will be preserved.
+In the end, you'll be left with only one endpoint: listCatalogItems.

 {